Iraq and Pakistan: promoting religious equality for inclusive development

-- Building on digital innovations that facilitate hate speech monitoring, aiming at capturing, understanding and responding to the mobilization of online and offline hatred towards minority religious communities;
+- Built on digital innovations that facilitate hate speech monitoring, aiming at capturing, understanding and responding to the mobilization of online and offline hatred towards minority religious communities;

-- Establishing and supporting partnerships and coalitions for policy and discourse influence at the national level between actors that have not previously worked together, including coalitions of different minorities or religious groups;
+- Established and supported partnerships and coalitions for policy and discourse influence at the national level between actors that have not previously worked together, including coalitions of different minorities or religious groups;

-- Promoting cross fertilization for religious inclusivity on the international stage by bringing about collaboration between foreign and human rights policy work, faith or belief leaders, and development practitioners.
+- Promoted cross fertilization for religious inclusivity on the international stage by bringing about collaboration between foreign and human rights policy work, faith or belief leaders, and development practitioners.

 MRG led the Hate Speech Monitoring strand of this work in Pakistan, Iraq and Myanmar.
 Questions we asked include:

 - Who are the instigators of hate speech?
 How do they work?